Cool for the Summer: Live performances

 Lovato performed a medley consisting of "Cool for the Summer" and "Confident" on Saturday Night Live on October 17, 2015.
 Billboard editor Ashley Iasimone commented that "the mix was a fiery performance that showed off the singer's attitude and self-assurance".
 The song was included on Lovato's set list for CBS Radio's "We Can Survive" event, which was held on October 24, 2015.
 The song was on Lovato's set list at the 2015 106.1 KISS FM Fall Ball on November 14, 2015, as well as the set list for the 2015 Jingle Ball Tour.
 On December 31, 2015, as a headliner of Dick Clark's New Year's Rockin' Eve, she performed another medley of "Cool for the Summer" and "Confident" in Times Square, New York.

 Lovato performed "Cool for the Summer" on the second edition of the Victoria's Secret Swim Special, which aired on March 9, 2016.
 On May 14, 2016, she performed "Cool for the Summer" as part of her set at the 2016 edition of Wango Tango.
 Lovato gave a more soulful rendition of "Cool for the Summer" at the 2016 Billboard Music Awards on May 22, 2016.
 During the performance, she expressed support for the LGBT community and protested against North Carolina's anti-LGBT "bathroom bill" by wearing a T-shirt displaying an inclusive bathroom symbol.
 The song was performed as an encore on the Future Now Tour.
 Lovato performed the track during her Tell Me You Love Me World Tour.

 Covers and use in media

 "Cool for the Summer" was one of the official theme songs of WWE SummerSlam 2015.
 During a show at the Staples Center in Los Angeles on August 20, 2015, singer Kelly Clarkson performed a downtempo version of the song, which was backed by an acoustic guitar and piano.
 Singer Blake McIver also covered the song, saying, "I decided to put my own spin on it.
 I'm a mid-century nut so I gave it a lil' throwback, late 50s, early 60s vibe."
+It was also covered by the post-punk band Dead Tooth in 2023.
+The song is featured in the dance video game Just Dance 2016.
+"Cool for the Summer" was featured during a lip sync battle in the ninth season of RuPaul's Drag Race, with Kesha as the special guest judge.